MatthewSummons/Immutables-RL/Adaptive Baseline-Zhang Xichen/README.md

 python train.py
 ```

-the model will be saved in the model directory ./Pretrained_model
+the model will be saved in the model directory ./Pretrained_model model name should be lunarlander_0.02_0.9_0.999.pth

 the data will be saved in the data directory ./data